-Bachelor of Science: Biology; Biochemistry; Bioinformatics; Forensic Science (see Forensic Science)

-Bachelor of Arts: Biology; Bioinformatics; Forensic Science (see Forensic Science)
+Bachelor of Science: Biology; Bioinformatics Bachelor of Arts: Biology; Bioinformatics

 Minor: Biology; Bioinformatics

 Preparatory/Pre-Graduate Studies: Students may also major in Biology and choose elective courses that will prepare them for future study.
 The recommended sequences of courses include Pre-Medicine, Pre-Nursing, Pre-Physical Therapy, and Pre-Occupational Therapy.
 Each of these programs may be pursued in combination with a variety of majors - typically as part of a Biology, Biochemistry, Chemistry, or Environmental Science degree.
 The requirements for these areas of preparation are listed under Preparatory Courses of Study.